 Can I Have a Nipple Sparing Breast Reconstruction if I am Having a Preventative Mastectomy?

-When some Connecticut women learn about nipple sparing breast reconstruction, they wonder if the procedure is also available to women who are having a preventative mastectomy, such as non-cancer patients who are at high risk of developing breast cancer in the future, or women with cancer in one breast who opt for a double mastectomy for safety reasons.
+When some Houston women learn about nipple sparing breast reconstruction, they wonder if the procedure is also available to women who are having a preventative mastectomy, such as non-cancer patients who are at high risk of developing breast cancer in the future, or women with cancer in one breast who opt for a double mastectomy for safety reasons.
 While there is potential risk of preserving the nipple, your breast surgeon and oncologist can discuss what this risk would be (if any) for you as an individual, as this risk varies.
 There are additional measures the breast surgeon can also take to ensure a low risk of future cancer in the nipple such as performing a biopsy of the tissue behind the nipple at the time of the nipple sparing mastectomy.

 Is a Nipple Sparing Breast Reconstruction Right for Me?